 Let me talk about that friendship.
 It started with Oren.
 Oren Miller was a dad blogger and he started a closed Facebook group for dad bloggers.
 I met most of the guys at Dad 2.0, a blogging conference for dad influencers, and became good friends through the Facebook group.
 The group is a place where we share stories, tips, or vent.
 A lot of advice and encouragement is shared in that group daily.
 And we became close because of it.
 I can honestly say some of my best friends are in that group, even though I only seem them a couple times a year.
 And here’s something else amazing about our friendship, we’re all different.
 Yet, we have a bond that unites us.

 The pub closed shortly after my arrival and I needed to find something to eat.
-I wondered the streets of London alone before I found an odd little restaurant.
+I wandered the streets of London alone before I found an odd little restaurant.
 What made it odd was the presence of a bouncer who forced people to line up behind a rope.
 I stood behind a red rope and watched with saliva overflowing in my mouth, while people ate next to empty tables.
 Finally, the man dropped the rope and I walked to my table.
 I quickly ate my meal and then I walked to my hotel where I was staying with Jeff Bogle.
 It wasn’t long before we both were asleep.

 The next morning, we boarded a train to Carlisle and we took over a portion of the car.
 I sat next to Brent Almond, who I knew from conferences and the Dad blogging group, but didn’t know well.
 I was nervous about the hike and the week ahead, but sitting next to Brent, I realized whatever we would encounter, we would get through it together.